shalomb/vizor/README.md

 # About

-vizor is a Virtual Machine builder toolset for building Window VMs, VM images on the following platforms
+vizor is a toolset that extends PuppetLabs Razor to automate the building of Window VMs & VM images on the following platforms

 - Xen Cloud Platform
 - Citrix XenServer